hkauhanen/LearningAutomata.jl/docs/src/theory.md

 ## Linear reward--penalty learning with $n$ actions

 Generalizing to $n$ actions, the LRP scheme takes the following form.
-Suppose $\alpha_k$ is the action chosen by the learner.
+Suppose $\mathcal{A}_k$ is the action chosen by the learner.
 Then the operators are:

 FIXME